nikwin/nikwin.github.io/_posts/2018-12-17-seifertNotes.md

 title: "Notes on The Continued Influence of Misinformation in Memory - What Makes a Correction Effective"
 tag: notes
 date: 2018-12-17
-desc: Notes on The Continued Influence of Misinformation in Memory: What Makes a Correction Effective
+desc: "Notes on The Continued Influence of Misinformation in Memory: What Makes a Correction Effective"
 ---